 my name is Jochen Duckeck.
 I am the webmaster and the author of showcaves.com.
 On this page I want to tell you a little bit about me and how I started this website.

 My caving club maintains a show cave, the Laichinger Tiefenhöhle (Laichingen Vertical Cave) and I have been volunteer cave guide for many years.
-In Germany most caves are maintained by non-profit orgaisations called Verein, the cave is run solely by volunteers.
+In Germany most caves are maintained by non-profit organisations called Verein, the cave is run solely by volunteers.
 We created a museum for speleology in 2001, with exhibition and booklet, and I did the website.

 I have a diploma in Computer Science which I earned at the TU Braunschweig.
 Braunschweig (Brunswick), is a city in the northern part of Germany.
 There were no caves or caving clubs in this area, the closest caves are located in the Harz.
 Several interesting caves were in the eastern part of the Harz, on the other side of the Iron Curtain.
-But after 1989, when the DDR (German Democratic Republic) collapsed, I had the chance to visit them, and collecting information about these little known East German show caves was the beginning of this show cave pages.
-But the first version listing the German show caves was intended as a printed booklet and was never published.
+After 1989, when the DDR (German Democratic Republic) collapsed, I had the chance to visit them, and collect information about these little known East German show caves.
+This was the beginning of those show cave pages.
+The first version listing the united German show caves was intended as a printed booklet but was never published.

 When I started to work, I moved to the city of Nürnberg (Nuremberg).
-My first job at the University included the maintenance of the website, in 1993 there were no private web accesses and websites were owned only by intstitutions like universities.
+My first job at the University included the maintenance of the website, in 1993 there were no private web accesses and websites were owned only by institutions like universities.
 I soon realized, that this was an easy way to publish my show cave data.
 So, with the permission of my employer, the show cave guide was transformed into webpages and was online since 1993.
 First only German show caves in German, then the English version and later other countries.
 Many years later I was able to get my own domain and webspace.